operaton/operaton-keycloak/examples/jwt/README.md

 ![Keycloak client for UI](docs/camunda-jwt.PNG)

-The setup additionally requires the registration of a group mapper under the `camunda-jwt-dedicated` client scope, allowing us to extract groups from the corresponding token claim.
+The setup additionally requires the registration of a group mapper under the `operaton-jwt-dedicated` client scope, allowing us to extract groups from the corresponding token claim.
 ![JWT client scopes](docs/camunda-jwt-client-scopes.PNG)
 ![JWT client mappers](docs/camunda-jwt-mappers.PNG)